 “Learn from the mistakes of others.
 You can’t live long enough to make them all yourself.”
 (Eleanor Roosevelt)

-Here’s the story of yet another bitter dispute between neighbours over the loss of a treasured view.
+Here’s the story of yet another bitter dispute between neighbors over the loss of a treasured view.
 The setting this time is a group housing development which was specifically designed to give each house views of both the sea-shore and of Table Mountain.

-Front row v Back row: A sad tale, and a warning
+Front row v Back row: A sad tale, and a warning.

 Buying a property for its stunning views and sunny aspect is a great idea, but only if you do your homework properly.
 A recent High Court decision highlights the downside of getting it wrong…